 hiking montenvers mer de glacé glacier

-LAC BLANC:
+LAC BLANC

 There are multiple ways of getting to Lac Blanc.
-With some trial closures over the summer of 2019 and wanting the quickest route our best direction was Col de Montets.
+With some trial closures over the summer and wanting the quickest route our best direction was Col de Montets.
 Lac Blanc, or in English, White Lake took us three and a half hours with plenty of stops.
 Without stopping it will take roughly two and a half hours.
 The lake itself sits at 2352 meters above sea level and requires climbing 890 meters.
 It involves ladders, ropes and walking on the fringe of cliffs.

 Once there though, such a beautiful view of the mountain ranges that Chamonix is known for.
 Including the most famous Mont-Blanc massif, with the view of Lac Blanc adding to the incredible vista.